 We know that addiction develops when we’re consuming substances that abuse the brain’s reward system.
 The chemicals in the drugs interact with the brain and release strong feel-good hormones, rewiring the brain to prioritize that high over anything else.
 When we can’t achieve that high, our brains suffer, causing us to feel desperate or depressed.

 When we’re in recovery, we’re working on re-rewiring the brain back to its normal, non-addicted state.
-However, the lack of feel-good hormones from the drugs during recovery, we begin to experience withdrawal symptoms.
+However, because of the lack of feel-good hormones from the drugs during recovery, we begin to experience withdrawal symptoms.

 Withdrawal symptoms come as the brain is beginning to adjust to the sudden drop in the chemicals we were addicted to.
 Because these symptoms are often scary and sometimes even painful, the best way to detox is always under the care of doctors, nurses, or other trained healthcare practitioners.